lesaint/lesaint.github.io/_posts/2014-05-21-java_bean_mapping_is_wrong_lets_fix_it.md

 I know many people (very) unhappy with Dozer and such frameworks.
 I'm interesting in their opinion, maybe their contribution, or existing works I am not aware of.

-There is no comment in my blog, but you can contact me on [Twitter](https://twitter.com/LesaintSeb).
+Do not hesitate to comment below or contact me on [Twitter](https://twitter.com/LesaintSeb).